More musings from my fevered brain!

-What was also interesting was that, in a study where mice's VMH (VentroMedial Hypothalamus) was also deliberately damaged, mice ate more food but didn't gain any weight.
-What?
-The Energy Balance Equation doesn't apply?
+Of great interest was that, in a study where a FIRKO mouse's VMH (VentroMedial Hypothalamus) was deliberately damaged, the mouse ate more food but didn't gain weight.
+This appears to defy Energy Balance theory.

 Peter Dobromylskyj gave me the answer.
-As a veterinary surgeon, he works on rodents so he knows about this.
+As a veterinary surgeon, he works on rodents, so he knows about this.
 Rodents under anaesthesia easily get hypothermia.
-The penny dropped!
-Mice have a very high surface area:mass ratio (see the above graph) compared to adult humans.
+Mice have a high surface area to mass ratio (see the above graph) compared to adult humans.
 As heat is lost through the skin, small animals like mice are at a disadvantage when it comes to heat conservation.
-They have behaviours for conserving heat e.g. covering themselves in bedding (which reduces heat loss) or huddling together in groups (which reduces surface area:mass ratio).
-Anaesthesia prevents these behaviours.
+They have behaviours for conserving heat e.g. covering themselves in bedding (which reduces heat loss) or huddling together in groups (which reduces overall surface area to mass ratio).
+Anaesthesia prevents heat conservation behaviours.

-Any excess energy intake that cannot be stored due to FIRKOisation is disposed of by increased heat production in BAT and increased heat loss by reduced heat conservation behaviour.
-Simples!
+Any excess energy intake that cannot be stored due to FIRKOisation is disposed of by increased heat production in BAT and increased heat loss by reduced heat conservation behaviours.